mosuka/sarissa/README.md

 ## Architecture

-Platypus is built with a modular architecture:
+Sarissa is built with a modular architecture:

 ### Core Components